bambattajb/rpi-swearjar/README.md

 Assuming the hardware and interface is all set up correctly (see above links) then open up `users.json` and add the details of each user. `uid` is the NFC card / fob / device identifier.

 Once done, executing `python3 run.py` should just work.

+# TODO
+- Add view data without logging
+- Add clear / reset function.
+^ using buttons? (as long as they can be implemented in a way that doesn't conflict with the NFC board)

+# Notes

+Waveshare NFC board seems to use GPIO pins that the LCD module needs so they cannot be run simultaneously.

+To circumvent the problem, I am destroying the NFC object and re instantiating once the LCD processes have completed.
+Not ideal.

+Will look for an LCD board that can run in parallel.